Exploring the Beauty of 10 Henri Matisse Paintings

 Art historians consider that Luxe, Calme et Volupté was an inception of Fauvism, which Matisse became committed to with time.
 Since 1985, the painting has been exhibited in Musée d'Orsay, Paris.

-Open Window, Collioure / Fenêtre ouverte, Collioure, 1905
+Open Window, Collioure / Fenêtre ouverte, Collioure, 1905 by Henri Matisse

 Open Window, Collioure was created by Matisse during his Fauvist period, which becomes evident by the colors he used: rust and pale red, green, shades of blue.
 The painting is actually a view out of the window of his apartment in Collioure, on the southern coast of the Mediterranean Sea in France.
 In the foreground, we can see sailboats on the water painted in light pink, blue and white, and some home plants on the windowsill.
 The rust red window frame and pots contrast with the tender hues of pink, but general harmony of the image is fascinating.
 Matisse uses these colors to create a sense of light and peaceful atmosphere in the work, which has a lyrical, poetic quality.
 Henri Matisse loved painting open windows and returned to this theme from time to time, especially when he lived in Paris, Nice and Etretat.
 This fabulous painting can be seen in the National Gallery of Art, Washington, DC.